-A diversified private markets portfolio assembled by Wilshire Associates, an experienced fiduciary and allocator
+A diversified private markets portfolio assembled by Wilshire, an experienced fiduciary and allocator

 Comprehensive private markets exposure in a format specifically designed to improve the accredited investor and advisor investment experience: 1099s; no capital calls; low, fixed management fee.